devspace-sh/devspace/docs/pages/configuration/reference.md

   serviceName: my-service           # string   | Service name for headless service (for StatefulSets)
   podManagementPolicy: OrderedReady # enum     | "OrderedReady" or "Parallel" (for StatefulSets)
   pullSecrets: ...                  # string[] | Array of PullSecret names
+  options: ...                      # struct   | Options for deploying this component with helm
 ```
 [Learn more about configuring component deployments.](/docs/deployment/components/what-are-components)